1haut/Webscraping-Project-Gutenberg/README.md

 - Improvement of caching
 - More advanced analysis
 - Support for other languages than English
-- Support for scraping of pages
+- Support for scraping with content loaded by JavaScript/AJAX
+- Spoofing of headers

 ## Contributing
 If for some reason, you want to contribute to the project, follow these steps: